H2 Chemistry Paper 1 Format

 Download printable cheat-sheet (CC-BY 4.0)12 Feb 2025, 00:00 Z

 Paper 1 sets the tone for the entire H2 Chemistry examination.
 Although it looks like a conventional multiple-choice paper at first glance, five to eight of the thirty questions adopt the multiple completion format.
+The 2026 SEAB specimen paper sits at the upper end (8 multiple-completion items).
 Understanding the mechanics of these items—and rehearsing the pace needed to finish within an hour—helps candidates bank marks before the longer papers.

 1 Structure and Timing